rattadan/eliza/README_stepbystep.md

 ## Important Notice

 This guide is designed to help communities run their own bots effortlessly.
-However, it can be misused by scammers.
-Please share this guide only with trusted teams, developers, communities, and builders.

-Scammers harm the ecosystem by driving people away.
-To scammers: you won't succeed.
-Get a real life and stop exploiting others.
-Talented individuals don't need to scam.
-It's time to reflect and change.

 ### Prerequisites